pacstall/pacstall-programs/README.md

 | [shfmt](https://pkg.go.dev/mvdan.cc/sh/v3) | attempts to correct certain formatting issues | `pacstall -I shfmt-bin` |
 | [editor-config](https://editorconfig.org/#download) | ensures proper tabs when using a file editor | Install the plugin for your preferred editor |

+After the dependencies are installed simply clone this repository, and use `pre-commit install` to install the pre-configured hooks to your cloned repository.

+Now, whenever you try to commit a patch all the configured hooks will run and block/fix your code so that it adheres to or standards.

+In case for some reason (false positives etc), you want to skip the hooks commit using `git commit --no-verify`

 Additionally, we have created the following tools to improve package maintainence:

 | Maintainence Tool | Purpose | How to install |